ceedee666/cloud_based_is/README.md

 outdoors to get fresh ideas, socialize with colleagues, work only 4 days a week and still get their work done or just for the sake of advancing modern work.

+To get a first impression of what is possible using these tools watch the this [YT video](https://www.youtube.com/watch?v=ZrxepEoHUpI&t=7s).

 ## 🎓 What you should already know

 - Overview and processes in ERP systems (cf. [SAP in der Praxis](https://drumm.sh/sap) & [Business Information Systems](https://drumm.sh/bis))